 If a trust will be named as a beneficiary of a retirement plan, caution should be used when drafting the beneficiary designation form.
-For example, designating a master an original trust (e.g. i.e., a
+For example, designating an original trust (i.e., a trust which divides into separate subtrusts) as a beneficiary will have different results than naming a subtrust as beneficiary.

-A. Naming a Master an Original Trust as Beneficiary.
+A. Naming an Original Trust as Beneficiary-

-While naming a master an original trust as beneficiary will often result in a simpler and shorter beneficiary designation, the life expectancy of the oldest beneficiary of the master original trust (not a specific sub-trust subtrust) will be used to calculate the annual RMD.
+While naming an original trust as beneficiary will often result in a simpler and shorter beneficiary designation, the life expectancy of the oldest beneficiary of the original trust (not a specific subtrust) will be used to calculate the annual RMD.

-B. Naming a Sub-Trust Subtrust as Beneficiary
+B. Naming a Subtrust as Beneficiary

-In order for the life expectancy of the oldest sub-trust subtrust beneficiary of a subtrust to be used to calculate the annual RMD for that specific sub-trust subtrust, the specific sub-trust subtrust must be named in the beneficiary designation form.
-Further, before any designated sub-trust subtrust receives distributions from a retirement plan, the sub-trust subtrust must obtain its own separate taxpayer ID identification number.
-The sub-trust subtrust so designated can be established and funded after the participant's death.
+In order for the life expectancy of the oldest beneficiary of a subtrust to be used to calculate the annual RMD for that specific subtrust, the specific subtrust must be named in the beneficiary designation form.
+Further, before any designated subtrust receives distributions from a retirement plan, the subtrust must obtain its own separate taxpayer identification number.
+The subtrust so designated can be established and funded after the participant's death.